oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

   ![Image alt text](images/image15.png)

-4. Provide the Database user name *dbsnmp* you have configured in Lab #2, the secret information `DBSystem-LiveLabs_DBSNMP` and the private endpoint `LiveLabs_DBMGMT_PrivateEndpoint` also created in Lab #2 and click on *Enable Database Management*.
+4. Provide the Database username *dbsnmp* you configured in Lab #2, the secret information `DBSystem-LiveLabs_DBSNMP` and the private endpoint `LiveLabs_DBMGMT_PrivateEndpoint` also created in Lab #2 and click on *Enable Database Management*.

   ![Image alt text](images/image16.png)